Intelligent Systems & Robotics, Ph.D.

 - Hold a master's degree in Computer Science, Mathematics, Engineering, Physics or a similar technical degree.
 Bachelor’s candidates with strong relevant industrial experience will be considered.

-- Master's or bachelor's cumulative GPA - minimum of a 3.0 GPA; however, successful applicants will typically have GPAs well above the minimum.
+- Master's or bachelor's institutional GPA - minimum of a 3.0 GPA; however, successful applicants will typically have GPAs well above the minimum.

 - Submission of a curriculum vitae (CV)